-Dissolving a South Carolina LLC If you and other members of your organization are considering dissolving your LLC, it's important to address the required steps; otherwise, you could face administrative consequences and additional challenges associated with the dissolution of your South Carolina LLC.
+Dissolving a Tennessee LLC If you and other members of your organization are considering dissolving your LLC, it's important to address the required steps; otherwise, you could face administrative consequences and additional challenges associated with the dissolution of your Tennessee LLC.

 Before you file paperwork Before anything is filed with the state to formally terminate the existence of the LLC, members of the LLC need to take certain actions.
 As a first step, members of the LLC need to approve the dissolution.
 This can be done in accordance with the operating agreement of the LLC or through a unanimous consent of the members approving the dissolution.
 Regardless of the method, the vote on the dissolution should be recorded in the minutes of the meeting in which it occurred.
 This can be helpful in the event that someone does not remember providing their consent.

-What to file You are responsible for taking the necessary actions to notify creditors prior to dissolving a South Carolina LLC and winding up the company.
+What to file You are responsible for taking the necessary actions to notify creditors prior to dissolving a Tennessee LLC and winding up the company.
 You will need to make arrangements to pay all LLC liabilities, debts and obligations.

 We recognize that this process can be overwhelming and frustrating for someone in the midst of winding down the business of an LLC.
-To avoid the hassles associated, you can partner with our service and we will handle all aspects of dissolving your South Carolina LLC for you.
+To avoid the hassles associated, you can partner with our service and we will handle all aspects of dissolving your Tennessee LLC for you.

-Impact of dissolution Once formally dissolved with the state, the name of your South Carolina LLC is not protected.
-Other entities may be eligible to use the name 120 days after the dissolution effective date.
+Impact of dissolution Once formally dissolved with the state, the name of your Tennessee LLC is not protected.
+Other entities may be eligible to use the name immediately.

 No matter the business type, Swyft Filings can help you form your new company.